indygreg/PyOxidizer/pyembed/docs/oxidized_importer_python_resource_types.rst

 ===========================================

-The ``oxidized_importer`` module defines Python types beyond ``OxidizedFinder``.
+The ``oxidized_importer`` module defines Python types beyond :py:class:`OxidizedFinder`.
 This page documents those types and their APIs.

 .. important::